Andrea Fatona

-Andrea Fatona (born in Birmingham, England, of Nigerian and Jamaican heritage) is a Canadian independent curator and scholar.
+Andrea Fatona is a Canadian independent curator and scholar.
 She is an associate professor at OCAD University, where her areas of expertise includes black, contemporary art and curatorial studies.

 Early life

 In 2011, Fatona received her PhD from the University of Toronto (OISE).
-Titled "Where Outreach Meets Outrage: Racial Equity policy formation at the Canada Council for the Arts (1989-1999)", her dissertation examined policy and practice with regards to racial equity at the Canada Council for the Arts.
+Titled "Where Outreach Meets Outrage: Racial Equity policy formation at the Canada Council for the Arts (1989-1999)", her dissertation examined policy and practice regarding the racial equity at the Canada Council for the Arts.
 Fatona was a member of the Canada Council Equity advisory committee for the Visual Arts section between 2003 and 2005.

 Career

 Fatona held curatorial positions at Artspeak in Vancouver, the Art Gallery of Ottawa, Artspace Peterborough, and Video In (Vancouver).

-She curated a show of the work of Winsom, Belize-based Canadian and Maroon artist, at the AGO.
+She curated a show of the work of Winsom, a Belize-based Canadian and Maroon artist, at the gallery.

-Her research contributed to the Hogan's Alley, Vancouver memorial project, which memorializes Black cultural history in Vancouver.
+Her research contributed to the Hogan's Alley, Vancouver memorial project that memorializes Black cultural history in Vancouver.
 CBC Arts placed Fatona at the forefront of the Black cultural movement in Canada.